AssemblyScript/universal-strings/README.md

 * `string.is_well_formed <enc>` inquires whether a string is well-formed according to UTF-16.
   * `string.is_well_formed $e : [stringref] -> [i32]`

 The list of instructions is not exhaustive and does not imply that instructions not yet mentioned aren't desirable.
+For example, instructions like `string.substring`, `string.concat` and others useful to perform common string operations may be desirable.

 ## Encodings